 The other driver’s negligent actions must have directly caused your injury.
 This includes new injuries, as well as making pre-existing conditions worse.

 Finally, there must be real monetary damages that can be paid.
 For instance, if you are in a minor fender bender, and there are no injuries or property damage, you likely won’t be able to seek compensation.

 It’s also important to note that, even if you are partially responsible for the accident that caused your injuries, you can still seek compensation.
 Georgia follows a comparative negligence statute that says you can seek compensation as long as you are found less than 50% at fault for your wreck.
 However, the compensation you receive will be reduced by the amount you are found at fault.

 For example, say you are stopped at a red light at the intersection of Windward and Westside Parkways.
 It’s dark, and one of your brake lights is out.
 Suddenly, you’re rear-ended, and you suffer a concussion and broken ribs.
 The court finds you are owed $10,000, but because one of your brake lights wasn’t working, you’re found 20% at fault.
 In this case, you would receive $8,000 in total compensation.

 Understanding negligence and how it plays a role in your collision can be difficult.
 That’s why it’s important to speak to a car accident lawyer in Alpharetta as soon as possible.

 Rafi Law Firm has the experience needed to fight for your rights after a wreck.
 Call us at 404-948-3311 or contact us online for a free, no-obligation consultation.

 Common Causes of Car Accidents

-As you may have experienced, car accidents can happen for any number of reasons.
+Car accidents can happen for many reasons.
 Some of the most common reasons include: